maxrosenb/docs.sheetjs.com/docz/docs/03-demos/47-validation.md

 # Validation with Zod

-This demo demonstrates how to use the TypeScript-first validation library Zod to validate an excel file.
-We will use the data grid library [react-data-grid](https://adazzle.github.io/react-data-grid/#/common-features) to display the validated data.
+This demo illustrates how to use the TypeScript-first validation library Zod and sheetJS to validate spreadsheet data.
+While this demo uses React, the same principles can be applied to validing spreadsheet data in any JavaScript framework or in vanilla JavaScript.